 There is a seriousness and enormity to this calamity that eventually underscores friends—all who agree to cancel a long-awaited dinner reunion.
 With cyber-hugs and a new list-item for our buckets, we wait to mate elbows as we wait out the eternal spring of 2020—its emerging crescents of pond water and vernal pools, its gestures of gradual submission, its thaw floating toward the end drain.

 Always, on the second day of this great slush, Mergansers slide from the sky, skidding on, into, and around a small, liquid lunar-curve.
 This is their way.

 As we muddle through the madness of March, witness the character building of April, and long for when our seeds sown in little pots inside situate outside, cozy under a new moon, we learn Switzerland has removed the ban on hugging your grandchildren.

-The summer of 2020 will tell more tales of winters to come and we’ll stay in tune to Our Moon with sustainable truths slogging around us from our beginning to our end, for there is no halting hope—as that is our way.
+The summer of 2020 will tell more tales of winters to come and we’ll skip in tune to our Moon with sustainable truths slogging us from our beginning to our end—for there is no halting hope—as that is our way.

 MUSIC TO COOK BY

 To mimic our quarto Vivaldi's Four Seasons comes to my ears!
 La Primavera, Spring, is first just as in this blog series.